 This initiative aims to widen participation in WIL placements of eligible domestic undergraduate students who are experiencing financial hardship.

-Funding for each faculty is limited.
+Funding for each faculty is limited for each trimester/semester.
 Applications for each faculty will close when all funds are allocated.

 To meet the eligibility criteria you must,

-- be a domestic undergraduate student enrolled in a Work Intergrated learning (WIL) unit in Trimester/Semester 1 2018.
+- be a domestic undergraduate student enrolled in a Work Integrated Learning (WIL) unit in Trimester/Semester 2 2018.

-- not have received a HEPPP Retention and Support scholarship in Trimester/Semester 1 2018.
+- not have received a HEPPP Retention and Support scholarship or WIL in Trimester/Semester 1 2018.